abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 To have the found directory's content shown  entirely the number meant for it is 0.
 So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.

-Can be limited with depth by option -1...99 options,  e.g:
+Can be limited with depth by option -1..99[-1..99] options,  e.g:
-search for only on current and 1 directory below it put -2,
+search for only on current directory and one below it put -2

+$ l -2 src/core
-only on current and 2 directories below add -3, etc.
+search only on current and next 4 directories add -5 and so on

+to search for only from 3rd ply from current up to 5th

+$ -3-5 src/dev

+to search for only from 2nd ply of current directory up to the last

+$ -2- src/dev

-can even navigate by way of multiple paths such as absolute followed by relative path in single line
+can be navigated by way of one-line multiple paths such as absolute followed by relative path

-$ l /qt/\*/\*/core/\*\*/meta  core/\*c
+$ l /qt/\*/\*/core/\*\*/meta  src/\*.c

+can even by multiple object name of the same directory paths e.g. search for h, c and cpp files in one directory path relative to current working directory, separated by separator \\\\\\\\ in a single line

+$ l /qt/src/*.h\\\\\*.c\\\\\*.cpp

+To change separator other than \\\\ use -sep= option

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'